AlexsLemonade/reproducible-research/docs/setup_instructions/github_gitkraken_setup_instructions.md

 Github.com will now show you a list of **recovery codes** that you can use in case you lose access to your phone or authenticator app.
 **Save these codes in a secure location, and do NOT share them, just like passwords!**
-(This is why the screenshot below blacks out the recovery codes - they should not be shared!)
 You can export these code by clicking the "Download" button.

 Once you have saved your recovery codes to a secure location, click "I have saved my recovery codes."